 I also became a regular at a few café chains during my stay in Argentina.
 Below are my rankings, in order of preference.

 - Café Martinez.
 My favorite due to its extensive menu and food quality-to-price ratio.
 It was a comfortable, everyday option; Panera is the best American equivalent I can think of.
 The portions were just the right size for me.
 The coffee wasn’t mind-blowing, but it served its purpose of waking me up.

 - Tea Connection.
 Good food served in big portions but pricey.
 Le Pain Quotidien is the closest equivalent I can think of, although the comparison isn’t quite right.
 I didn’t think the food-quality-to-price ratio beat Café Martinez.

 - Le Blé (locations only in Buenos Aires).
 I had yogurt and granola for breakfast here a couple of times, which I enjoyed.
 The dessert was less impressive.
 The café con leche was a little burnt, but it came in a huge mug that rivaled a bowl.
 I can’t be too picky about coffee served in a mug that big, even if the coffee itself wasn’t memorable.
 (What’s that quote about wanting bigger portions of lackluster food?)

 - Starbucks.
 It’s Starbucks: you know what you’re getting every time you visit.
 I know, global chains are evil, and local cafés offer a more authentic glimpse into what a city is like.
 I do prefer local cafés; of course, I do.
-But sometimes – after you’ve sweat through your tshirt while spending 30 minutes trying to find Eva Perón’s grave in the Buenos Aires heat – you’re just too drained to walk a mile to the cute and quirky café with glowing reviews, and you need a tall iced nonfat caramel macchiato from the Starbucks at the corner, stat.
+But sometimes–like after you’ve sweat through your tshirt while spending 30 minutes trying to find Eva Perón’s grave in the Buenos Aires heat–you’re just too drained to walk a mile to the cute and quirky café with glowing reviews, and you need a tall iced nonfat caramel macchiato from the Starbucks at the corner, stat.